Tamas Dobozy

 Tamas Dobozy is a Canadian writer and professor at Wilfrid Laurier University.

 Early life

-Dobozy was born in the city of Nanaimo, British Columbia, Canada.
-Between the ages of 3 and 18 he lived in Powell River, British Columbia, and subsequently in Victoria, Montreal, Budapest, Vancouver, Toronto, and St. John's.
+Dobozy was born in the city of Nanaimo, British Columbia, Canada, on August 26, 1969.
+Between the ages of 3 and 18 he lived in Powell River, British Columbia, and subsequently in Victoria, Montreal, Budapest, Vancouver, Toronto, St. John's, and Kitchener, Ontario.
 He received his BA/BFA in English/Creative Writing from The University of Victoria, his MA in English from Concordia University, and his Ph.D. in English from the University of British Columbia.

 Career

 Dobozy taught at Memorial University and currently teaches in the Department of English and Film Studies at Wilfrid Laurier University in Ontario.